tobybellwood/lagoon/docs/docker-images/php-fpm.md

 >
 > FastCGI is a way of having server scripts execute time-consuming code just once instead of every time the script is loaded, reducing overhead.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	This Dockerfile is intended to be used as a base for any `PHP` needs within Lagoon.
 This image itself does not create a web server, rather a `php-fpm` fastcgi listener.
 You may need to adapt the `php-fpm` pool config.
-{% endhint %}

 ## Supported versions